microsoft/TypeScript/doc/spec.md

 ## <a name="1.5"/>1.5 Contextual Typing

-Ordinarily, TypeScript type inference proceeds “bottom-up”: from the leaves of an expression tree to its root.
-In the following example, TypeScript infers ‘number’ as the return type of the function ‘mul’ by flowing type information bottom up in the return expression.
+Ordinarily, TypeScript type inference proceeds "bottom-up": from the leaves of an expression tree to its root.
+In the following example, TypeScript infers 'number' as the return type of the function 'mul' by flowing type information bottom up in the return expression.

 ```TypeScript
 function mul(a: number, b: number) {